ishanvyas22/awesome-open-source-systems/README.md

 - [PyroCMS](https://github.com/pyrocms/pyrocms) - PyroCMS is an easy to use, powerful, and modular CMS and development platform built with Laravel 5.
 - [TYPO3](https://get.typo3.org/) - TYPO3 is a free and open-source Web content management system written in PHP.
 - [WordPress](https://wordpress.org/download/) - WordPress is a free and open-source content management system written in PHP and paired with a MySQL or MariaDB database.

+## Code Quality

+- [SonarQube](https://github.com/SonarSource/sonarqube) - SonarQube is a Continuous Inspection that provides the capability to not only show health of an application but also to highlight issues newly introduced.
+With a Quality Gate in place, you can fix the leak and therefore improve code quality systematically.